konsumer/as_structs/README.md

 I expose `malloc`, `alloca`, and `free` from wasm, so it works the same in any wasm-language.
 Wasm-languages that do not have a way to manage their own memory will need some sort of adapter (maybe expose host functions?)

+In null0, the return-pointer of functions is always first param, if it returns a struct, so no memory-management needs to be exposed to host.
+These functions might still be useful wasm-side, to allocate return-values, though.

+### examples

 in assemblyscript-made wasm, that looks like this:

 ```ts